fhiso/legacy-format/media-type-spec.md

 - a maximum number of characters of a text payload that may be serialized without an intervening split
 - a minimum number of characters of a text payload that must appear between two CONC-splits
 - a requirement that empty payloads always (or never) include the optional space character
+- which not-pointed-to structures are given xrefs
-- the use of a character set or set of character sets
+- the use of a specific character set or set of character sets
 - the agreement between the character set and some structure in the GEDCOM file {/}